mountaineerbr/shellChatGPT/README.md

 To create or load a prompt template file, set the first positional argument as `.prompt_name` or `..prompt_name`.
-In the second and third case, load the prompt as instruction without a single-shot editing.
+In the second case, load the prompt as instruction without a single-shot editing.

     chatgpt.sh -cc .psycologist